 These values were maintained throughout the superimpositon step and

 in the PCA operation.
-The coordinates plotted in the in PCA plots are
+The coordinates plotted in the PCA plots are

 contained in a matrix named x